Levonorgestrel (Into the uterus)

 - You might have some spotting and cramping during the first weeks after the IUD has been inserted.
 These symptoms should decrease or go away within a few weeks up to 6 months.

 - You could have less bleeding or even stop having periods by the end of the first year.
-Call your doctor if you have a change from the regular bleeding pattern after you have had your IUD for awhile, such as more bleeding or if you miss a period (and you were having periods even with your IUD).
+Call your doctor if you have a change from your regular bleeding pattern after you have had your IUD for awhile, such as more bleeding or if you miss a period (and you were having periods even with your IUD).

-- This IUD will not protect you from HIV/AIDS, herpes, or other sexually transmitted diseases.
+- This IUD will not protect you from HIV/AIDS or other sexually transmitted diseases.

 Possible Side Effects While Using This Medicine